Keonapang/protein-binder-design/README.md

 ### (a) PRODIGY Gibbs Free Energy

-The [PRODIGY web server](https://rascar.science.uu.nl/prodigy/) tool can provide a prediction of the binding affinity/gibbs free energy.
+The [PRODIGY web server](https://rascar.science.uu.nl/prodigy/) tool can provide a prediction of binder-target binding affinity.
+The outputs include the Gibbs free energy change (ΔG) of the binding interaction, dissociation constant (Kd), number of interfacial contacts (ICs) between residues, and the non-interacting surface (NIS) percentage, which reflects the proportion of charged interface surface area not directly involved in binding.

-1. We must provide a PDB of the entire binder-target complex.
-To generate this PDB file, the script takes in two inputs: (a) PDB of the target sequence and (b) PDB of the RFDiffusion-generated protein binder.
-Run code below:
+1. Generate a combined PDB of the entire binder-target complex.
+Run script below on your local device, which takes in two inputs: (a) PDB of the target sequence and (b) PDB of the RFDiffusion-generated protein binder.

 ```bash
     cycle="1A"